 This journey allows us to learn and develop with our Growing Dome.
 A flourishing ecosystem does not develop overnight.
 The ecosystem we create within the Growing Dome has many interconnected parts that require our attention and efforts, especially when one particular part is constricting other parts.
 As facilitators of the Growing Dome ecosystem, our job is to maintain balance.
 Wilting or yellow leaves, insect infestations, powdery mildew, floating fish, and plant diseases are some of many indicators informing us that something is no longer in balance.
 These indicators tend to be our unforeseen outcomes.
 Let us dive in to investigate one of these indicators.

 Pest insects are one of the most common challenges we face in the Growing Dome.
 Pest insects are a problem when their populations explode and we can no longer just bush them off of our food.
 We may treat these insects initially with home-made organic insecticides, but this will only provide temporary relief.
 We must look at the entire ecosystem and investigate what pieces are in excess and deficiency to restore balance.
 Ventilation, watering, and soil nutrition are three major sources of imbalance that should be tested.
 What is the relative humidity?
 How much air is being exchanged every hour?
 What does the moisture meter report at different depths and locations in the raised beds?
 What is the soil pH?
-How much N, P, K is present in the soil?
+How much NPK (nitrogen, phosphorus, and potassium) is present in the soil?
 What are the concentrations of secondary nutrients in the soil (such as calcium, magnesium, and sulfur)?
-How about micro-nutrients such as manganese, Chlorine, Copper, Boron, iron, zinc, and molybdenum?
+How about micronutrients such as manganese, chloride, copper, boron, iron, zinc, and molybdenum?
 How important are some of these nutrients for the specific plant(s) that is/are being infested by pest insects?
 The answers to these questions will lead you directly to the source of imbalance.

 “As facilitators of the Growing Dome ecosystem, our job is to maintain balance.”

-The Growing Spaces gardener, Susan, shows us how to release different types of beneficial insects.
-She purchased the insects from Hydro-Gardens, a business located in Colorado Springs, Colorado.
+Growing Spaces gardener, Susan, shows us how to release different types of beneficial insects.
+She purchased the insects from Hydro-Gardens, a business located in Colorado Springs, CO.
+(Unfortunately Hydro-Gardens closed in May 2023.
+Per their website, Nature’s Control in Medford, OR is “now the manufacturer to their world famous Nematodes.”)
 Susan released beneficial soil nematodes, predatory mites, and parasitic wasps to help curb the pest infestation of spider mites, white flies, and thrips.
 Off camera, Susan tested the soil in each of the Growing Domes that were affected by the different pests.
 We learned that the soil was deficient in several important nutrients for proper plant development and growth.
 Once Susan identified which nutrients were deficient, she could then amend, top dress, and cultivate these nutrients into the soil.
-Susan responded to the problem through investigation, ultimately arriving at a long term solution.
+Susan responded to the problem through investigation, ultimately arriving at a long-term solution.
 The imbalance resided in the health of the soil, not the amount of water or air flow.
 This investigative process is not only enlightening and rewarding, but it is also inspiring.
 Enjoy the journey!